xinwucwp/mhe/README.md

-This repository contains computer programs written and used by [Xinming Wu](http://www.jsg.utexas.edu/wu/) to implement the 2D and 3D horizon extraction methods, discussed in our Geophysics paper
-[Least-squares horizons with local slopes and multi-grid correlations] (http://www.jsg.utexas.edu/wu/files/wu2018LeastSquaresHorizons.pdf).
+This repository contains computer programs written and used by [Xinming Wu](http://www.jsg.utexas.edu/wu/) for 2D and 3D horizon extraction that is discussed in our Geophysics paper [Least-squares horizons with local slopes and multi-grid correlations] (http://www.jsg.utexas.edu/wu/files/wu2018LeastSquaresHorizons.pdf).